Coronavirus hits memorials for 75th anniversary of liberation of Nazi death camps | DW | 19.04.2020

 Commemorative gatherings originally planned to mark the April 1945 liberations of three former Nazi deaths camps — near Hanover, and north of Berlin — were largely replaced on Sunday by politicians' digital and video messages.

-Only at Bergen-Belsen, east of Hanover, did Lower Saxony state premier Stephan Weil lead a mini event instead of a planned 5,000-guest event — postponed on pandemic fears until April 2021.
+Only at Bergen-Belsen, east of Hanover, did Lower Saxony State Premier Stephan Weil lead a very small gathering instead of a planned 5,000-guest event — postponed due to the pandemic until April 2021.

-Jens-Christian Wagner, director of memorial site where 52,000 camp inmates, including Anne Frank, and 20,000 prisoners of war perished, said elderly survivors were "deeply disappointed."
+Jens-Christian Wagner, director of the memorial site on the grounds where 52,000 inmates — including Anne Frank — and another 20,000 prisoners of war perished, said elderly survivors were "deeply disappointed."

 They did not know if they would be fit for travel next year, or "whether they would even still be living," said Wagner.